 Rancho Murieta's water source is the Cosumnes River.
 Because of its pristine nature, the Cosumnes River is considered low risk for many regulated contaminants, either man-induced or naturally occurring.
 During winter months, water from the river is pumped into Calero Reservoir for storage and is gravity fed or siphoned into Chesbro Reservoir as needed for drinking water production.
-All water is treated at the District's water treatment facilities below

-Chesbro Reservoir.
-The treatment process consists of aeration, screening, coagulation, flocculation, sedimentation, filtration through anthracite and sand filter beds, and disinfection with chlorination.
-Chlorine is added to drinking water as a disinfectant to kill bacteria and other disease-causing microorganisms and is also added to provide continuous disinfection through the distribution system.
-Treated water is then stored in one (1) of the two (2) above ground, enclosed reservoirs before distribution.
+All water is treated at the District's water treatment facilities below Chesbro Reservoir.
+The treatment processes consist ultrafiltration through membranes or of aeration, screening, coagulation, flocculation, sedimentation, filtration through anthracite and sand filter beds, and disinfection with chlorination.
+Chlorine is added to drinking water as a disinfectant to kill bacteria and other disease-causing micro-organisms and is also added to provide continuous disinfection through the distribution system.
+Treated water is then stored in one (1) of the two (2) above ground tanks before distribution.